caplin/caplin-dev-tools/selenium-boilerplate/README.md

 # Example System Test Suite

 ## Requirements
-  Please make sure that your organization provides access MavenCentral, as we use this to get the required dependancies.
+  Please make sure that your organization provides access to MavenCentral, as we use this to get the required dependancies.

   As we are testing against websites, a internet connection will be required with access to wikipedia.com.